Hullow/MiniRT/Documentation/Journal-fallan.md

 - New branch ch6merge to merge `Render_Engine_Only/` folder with rest.
 Procedure:<br>
 	- go through each folder in Sources/, remove functions one by one and edit those in REO as needed
 	- when finished, mark file in REO with *_ok.c at the end, delete corresponding file(s) in Sources/
+- Finished, but worked on fallan by mistake. need to cherry-pick the last commit to ch6merge